lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     a :code:`container-credentials.json` file from your account manager.

 2. Authenticate your docker account
-    To be able to download the Docker image you need to log in with these credentials.
+    To be able to download docker images of Lightly you need to log in with these credentials.

-    The following command will authenticate your installed Docker account.
+    The following command will authenticate yourself to gain access to the Lightly docker images.
     We assume :code:`container-credentials.json` is in your current directory.

     .. code-block:: console

         cat container-credentials.json | docker login -u _json_key --password-stdin https://eu.gcr.io

-    You should see a message stating `Loging Succeeded`.
+    You should see a message stating `Login Succeeded`.

 3. Pull the Lightly Worker docker image
     Using the following command you pull the latest image from our European cloud server: